Vikms95/codespot/README.md

         Set deleted property to true on frontend :first update state and then do the db request?
         <!-- !:comments turn to undefined and all of them dissapear -->
+        :if it gets too annoying, work on replying to comments functionality

     :setComments is not available after one deleted comment? pass comments as context?